Healthcare in Azerbaijan: Organizational structure

 It was one of the main functions of the state to ensure the health care for the population which was mentioned in the 1995 Constitution.
 The healthcare system is mainly divided between Ministry of Healthcare and local authorities.
 Central institutions, a number of facilities including republican hospitals, research institutes and sanitary epidemiology system belong to the Ministry.
 Local hospitals, district polyclinics and specialized dispensaries are owned by district and city administrations.

 Other ministries also manage health services in addition to their main service, such as Ministries of Transport, Defense, Customs with the hospitals of Railway, Defense and Customs respectively.
 The Medical University was also under the responsibility of Ministry of healthcare, but after a few years of gaining independence, it was granted autonomy.

-The current Statute of the Ministry of Health of the Republic of Azerbaijan is confirmed by a decree signed by Heydar Aliyev on December 29, 1998.
+The current Statute of the Ministry of Health of the Republic of Azerbaijan is confirmed by a decree signed by Heydar Aliyev on 29 December 1998.

 For the beginning of 2017 there are 569 hospitals, 1758 ambulatory-polyclinics, 32.2 thousand physicians in the country.

 Healthcare reforms

-The Government Commission was established to organize and conduct health care reforms according to the Resolution No 760 (March 13, 1998) of the President of the Republic of Azerbaijan.
+The Governmental Commission was established to organize and conduct health care reforms according to the Resolution No 760 (13 March 1998) of the President of the Republic of Azerbaijan.
 It includes the ministers of economy, finance, justice ministries, heads of National Bank, Social Protection Fund, Trade Unions Confederation, State Insurance Supervision Service, responsible employees of the Cabinet of Ministers of the Republic of Azerbaijan.